 - Copy of Liability Insurance naming the City of Tucson as additional insured.
 Special Event Liquor Licenses for events will require a $500,000 Certificate of Liability naming the City of Tucson as additional insured.

-- If regional City of Tucson parks are to be used, or if booths, stages, or bleachers are required, arrangements must be made with the Park and Recreation Department.
+4. If regional City of Tucson parks are to be used, or if booths, stages, or bleachers are required, arrangements must be made with the Parks and Recreation Department.

-- If there is a need for Dumpsters or trash bins, arrangements for delivery and pickup must be made with Solid Waste Division.
+5. If there is a need for dumpsters or trash bins, arrangements for delivery and pickup must be made with Solid Waste Division.

-- A Business Privilege License is involved if anything will be sold at this event, e.g. food, drink, crafts, clothing, etc. Contact Finance/License 791-4566.
+7. A Business Privilege License is involved if anything will be sold at an event, e.g. food, drink, crafts, clothing, etc. Contact Finance/License 791-4566.

 - A 20-foot lane must be maintained for emergency vehicle use.

-- Sufficient vehicle parking area to be provided for this event.
+- Sufficient vehicle parking area to be provided for an event.

 - The neighborhood must be in agreement with this activity (notification may be required).